Deepa-RB/Deepa-RB/README.md

 I’m using GitHub to expand and showcase my technical skillset, especially around:

   API integrations & automation
   LLMs & Generative AI
   Cloud & system architecture basics
   Data workflows

-Technical documentation & developer-friendly communication

-Lightweight prototypes & technical experimentation
+  Technical documentation & developer-friendly communication Lightweight prototypes & technical experimentation

 This space is where I document what I’m learning — one small, meaningful project at a time.

-📂 What You’ll Find in My Repositories

-You’ll see projects that highlight my technical proficiency as a TPM/PM, such as:

-📡 API integration demos

-🧱 System & cloud architecture explanations

-📝 Technical documentation (user stories, AC, runbooks, design notes)

-🤖 GenAI experiments & prompt engineering

-🔧 Small prototype apps & workflow demos

-📊 Data processing examples

 My focus isn’t on being a full-time engineer — it’s on being a technical problem solver, a bridge between teams, and someone who can understand how systems work end-to-end.